 Box the food, tally the funds and drop everything off at The Food Bank!

 6Thank and visit the Food & Fund Drive sponsors

 Why do I need to register my food & fund drive?

 Registration allows us to know what is happening in the community and when.
 It give us an indication of the amount of food that will be coming in from the community so we can shift resources as necessary.
-It lets us support your drive with information, promotions and other resources to ensure your work translates directly into the greatest amount of assistance for our community.
+It lets us support your Food & Fund Drive with information, promotions and other resources to ensure your work translates directly into the greatest amount of assistance for our community.
 Finally it allows us to acknowledge the work of individuals and organizations like yours, making a difference in our community, and inspire others to do what they can to help.

 What food items can be donated to The Food Bank of Waterloo Region?

 The Food Bank of Waterloo Region accepts any non-perishable food items.
 The following is an up-to-date list of our Most Needed Items:

-- Dry Beans
+- Dry beans

-- Canned Pasta
+- Canned fruit

-- Canned Soup
+- Canned meat and fish